Questions about Michael Jackson in general

 MJJC: What did you think of Dr White’s testimony and his behaviour?
 Did anything he said change your opinion about your colleague?
 Were you surprised by the things he said and things he did (such as his comments to the media) or didn’t do (such as not doing his own charts, not overseeing the Beagle experiment)?

 Dr Steve Shafer: There were factual errors in Paul’s testimony.
-Paul is capable of outstanding scholarship.
+Paul is capable of an outstanding scholarship.
 I don’t know the dynamics of his relationship to the defence team that led to him not doing the heavy lifting that he usually does when it comes to checking the literature.
 I wish he had contacted me in advance.
 I would have been happy to help him review the literature and explain the science.

 The different approaches of science and law to discerning the truth failed Paul.
 If this had been an argument over a scientific manuscript, Paul and I would have spoken directly, without attorneys trying to discredit either one of us.
 We would have lined up papers, and arguments, and “duked it out” by e-mail, or perhaps over an extended lunch at one of our favourite Mexican restaurants.
 That would have worked and the science would be right (at least as “right” as we could get it).
 There would be no adverse consequences for either of us.
 As scientists collaborating to “get it right” we would have done well.
 The criminal justice system isn’t set up to allow scientists representing opposing sides to collaborate in an effort to find the truth.